dvvincent/vergeos-mcp-server/README.md

 - "Get details for VM ID 34"
 - "How many nodes are in the cluster?"
 - "Show me the last 20 log entries"
+- "Create a snapshot of VM 34 called 'before-upgrade'"
+- "List all snapshots for the web-server VM"
+- "Restore VM 34 from snapshot ID 123"
+- "Add 2GB RAM to the database VM"
+- "Add a 50GB data disk to VM 34"

 ---